ehmatthes/django-simple-deploy/docs/platformsh_deployments.md

 You'll need to add the app `simple_deploy` to `INSTALLED_APPS` in `settings.py`.
 This is a stripped-down app that makes the management command `manage.py simple_deploy` available in your project.

-The following commands will configure your project for deployment to Platform.sh.
+The following commands will create an empty project on Platform.sh, and configure your project for deployment.
 It's a good idea to run `git status` after configuring for deployment, so you can review the changes that were made to your project in preparing for deployment.

 ```
+(venv)$ platform create
 (venv)$ python manage.py simple_deploy
 (venv)$ git status
 (venv)$ git add .